marcdown/fyles/design_pattern_decisions.md

 ---

-Here are some of the design patterns I opted to forego and the reasoning behind those decisions.
+Listed below are some of the design patterns rejected while building Fyles.

 ## Auto Deprecation :bomb:
 This is useful if you require part (or all) of your contract functionality to alter at a future date.
 One example is a voting contract that 'closes' the poll at a specific time.
 Another more extreme example is to force a `selfdestruct` call after a specific amount of time has passed since deployment; this could be used during a beta test in order to guarantee all users switch to the most recent contract.
 I decided against auto deprecation as I'm not conducting a beta test.